rmenghani57/uppaal2ros/README.md

 # uppaal2ros
-A translator to go from the real time
+A translator to accelerate development when going from formal verification software UPPAAL to the robotics simulation trinity of ROS, Gazebo and ArduPilot.